0xGingi/0xgingi-browser-windows/README.md

 Close 0xGingi-Browser & Reopen it, WideVine should now be enabled, you can confirm under chrome://components/

+Create a backup of the WidevineCdm Folder to easily readd Widevine after an update!

 ## Goals

 - Enhance Default Browser Privacy + Security OOTB